 Land Use Allocations

-Avoidance Areas - With the exception of buried lines in rights-of-way of existing roads, avoid locating rights-of-way in the following areas:
+With the exception of buried lines in rights-of-way of existing roads, avoid locating rights-of-way in the areas listed in Table 14.

-Future rights-of-way may be granted in avoidance areas when no feasible alternative route or designated right-of-way corridor is available (subject to NEPA review).
-Acreages shown above include overlaps.
+Future rights-of-way may be granted in avoidance areas when no feasible alternative route or designated right-of-way corridor is available.

-Issue rights-of-way to avoid adverse effects that retard or prevent attainment of Aquatic Conservation Strategy objectives.
-Where legally possible, adjust existing rights-of-way to eliminate adverse effects that retard or prevent the attainment of Aquatic Conservation Strategy objectives.
+Issue rightsofway to avoid adverse effects that retard or prevent attainment of Aquatic Conservation Strategy objectives.
+Where legally possible, adjust existing rightsofway to eliminate adverse effects that retard or prevent the attainment of Aquatic Conservation Strategy objectives.
 If adjustments are not effective and where legally possible, eliminate the activity.
-Priority for modifying existing rights-of-way will be based on the actual or potential impact and the ecological value of the riparian resources affected.
+Priority for modifying existing rightsofway will be based on the actual or potential impact and the ecological value of the riparian-wetland resources affected.

-For proposed hydroelectric projects under the jurisdiction of the Federal Energy Regulatory Commission (the Commission), provide timely, written comments regarding maintenance of in stream flows and habitat conditions and maintenance/restoration of riparian resources and stream channel integrity.
-Request the Commission to locate proposed support facilities outside of Riparian Reserves.
-For existing support facilities inside Riparian Reserves that are essential to proper management, provide recommendations to the Commission that ensure Aquatic Conservation Strategy objectives are met.
-Where these objectives cannot be met, provide recommendations to the Commission that such support facilities should be relocated.
+For proposed hydroelectric projects under the jurisdiction of the Federal Energy Regulatory Commission, provide timely, written comments regarding maintenance of instream flows and habitat conditions and maintenance/restoration of riparian resources and stream channel integrity.
+Request the Federal Energy Regulatory Commission to locate proposed support facilities outside of Riparian Reserves.
+For existing support facilities inside Riparian Reserves that are essential to proper management, provide recommendations to the Federal Energy Regulatory Commission that ensure Aquatic Conservation Strategy objectives are met.
+Where these objectives cannot be met, provide recommendations to the Federal Energy Regulatory Commission that such support facilities should be relocated.
 Existing support facilities that must be located in the Riparian Reserves should be located, operated, and maintained with an emphasis to eliminate adverse effects that retard or prevent attainment of Aquatic Conservation Strategy objectives.

-For other hydroelectric and surface water development proposals in Tier One Key Watersheds, require in stream flows and habitat conditions that maintain or restore riparian resources, favorable channel conditions, and fish passage.
-Coordinate this process with the appropriate State agencies.
-For other hydroelectric and surface water development proposals in all other watersheds, give priority emphasis to in stream flows and habitat conditions that maintain or restore riparian resources, favorable channel conditions, and fish passage.
-Coordinate this process with the appropriate State agencies.
+For other hydroelectric and surface water development proposals in Tier 1 Key Watersheds, require instream flows and habitat conditions that maintain or restore riparian resources, favorable channel conditions, and fish passage.
+Coordinate this process with the appropriate state agencies.
+For other hydroelectric and surface water development proposals in all other watersheds, give priority emphasis to instream flows and habitat conditions that maintain or restore riparian resources, favorable channel conditions, and fish passage.
+Coordinate this process with the appropriate state agencies.

-Retain and maintain existing developments, such as utility corridors and electronic sites, consistent with other management actions/direction for Late-Successional Reserves.
+Retain and maintain existing developments, such as utility corridors and electronic sites, consistent with other management actions/direction for Late-Successional/District Designated Reserves.

-Neither construct nor authorize new facilities that may adversely affect Late-Successional Reserves.
+Neither construct nor authorize new facilities that may adversely affect Late-Successional/District Designated Reserves.